Can One Dose of Doxycycline Prevent Lyme Disease?

 Colleague: That’s more aggressive than the guidelines.

-Colleague: What about concerns regarding antibiotic overuse?
+Colleague: But what about antibiotic overuse?

-What the Original Nadelman Study Actually Found
+What the Original Nadelman Study Found

-However, the study had important limitations:
+But the study had important limitations:

 Why Clinical Judgment Still Matters